bryanthowell-tableau/tableau_tools/README.md

                 proj_luid = elem.get('id')

 ##### 1.2.0.1 Underlying Base Methods
-This section is only useful or necessary if you are investingating an issue with the library, or need to do something from the reference guide that is not implemented yet with its own dedicated methods.
+This section is only useful or necessary if you are investigating an issue with the library, or need to do something from the reference guide that is not implemented yet with its own dedicated methods.

 The rest_api_base class implements a number of methods which are used by the more specific methods.
 These actualy perform the basic REST API actions, along with Tableau Server specific checks and algorithms.

+For a much deeper dive into this, intended for people adding to or fixing issues with the library, see Section 6.

 For example: